Last Updated on January 3, 2021

-- Hemophilic synovial tissue has a high level of fibrinolytic activity that tends to prolong the bleeding episodes.
+- Hemophilic synovial tissue has a high level of fibrinolytic activity [Prolongs the bleeding].

 Synovectomy is indicated in

-- Patients who fail to respond to aggressive medical management for a period of at least six months.
+- Failure to respond to medical management for a period of at least six months.

 - Radiographic Stage II or Stage III hemophilic arthropathy

 In stages IV and V, synovectomy is not effective and contraindicated.